Retr089/Retr089sLethalCompany/README.md

 # Changelog

+## Version 2.0.0, the Rapture
+Many mods have been removed either to declutter or to try to make it a smoother experience.
+Here are the following changes:
+- Removed mods: BadGojoSuit, FemboysAndFirearms, LethalPosters, LethalPaintings, PeterGriffinSuit, FreddyBracken, PushCompany, and FNaFEndoCoilhead
+- Tweaks: changing CleanerLogs to log level Warning, Everyone gets an EmployeeAssignment, and TooManyEmotes is now 'Q' since it seemed a bit far.
+## I HIGHLY recommend you create a new profile and add this modpack to it.
+Thunderstore does not have a way to remove mods that have been removed from a dependency list.
+Thank you.
+Also thank you for all the downloads :D
 ## Version 1.4.1
 - Quick patch: removed quackandcheese-MirrorDecor that caused duplicate player to be seen while emoting
 ## Version 1.4.0